ceramicstudio/js-glaze/packages/cli/README.md

   METADATA  stream metadata

 OPTIONS
   -c, --ceramic-url=ceramic    Ceramic API URL
-  -k, --key=key              DID Private Key
+  -k, --did-private-key=key    DID Private Key
   --sync                       Controls if the current stream state should be synced over the network or not. 'prefer-cache' will return the state from the node's local cache if present, and will sync from the network if the stream isn't in the cache. 'always-sync' always syncs from the network, even if there is cached state for the stream. 'never-sync' never syncs from the network.
 ```

 ### `glaze tile:content STREAMID`